Policy and Regulation

 Post-holiday traffic in Europe.
 The expansion of the EU ETS regime to include road transport is one area that could spark a rise in ‘anti-climate’ litigation (Photo by Denis Lovrovic/AFP via Getty Images)

-With climate regulation increasingly enshrined in national legislation so governments can hit their net zero targets, policymakers should prepare for greater legal pushback.
-Although they only represent a small proportion of climate litigation cases today, lawsuits targeting climate legislation could become more common as governments enact stricter regulations to reduce ...
+Although they only represent a small proportion of climate litigation cases today, lawsuits targeting climate legislation could become more common as governments enact stricter regulations ...

 To continue reading